doctor-phil/personal-website/content/authors/frontpage/_index.md

 I teach graduate and undergraduate courses in quantitative economics and data science.
 For course notes and other information, see [here](/teaching/).

-I am on the job market in the 2024-2025 academic year.
+I will be on the job market in the 2024-2025 academic year.